 The term “family tree” usually brings to mind thoughts of ancestry and possible skeletons in the cupboard yet it also applies to a range of really exciting new Suttons products – Gourmet Fruit Trees.
-A family tree is the name given to a tree which has several varieties grafted onto the one trunk.
+“Family tree” is the name given to a tree which has several varieties grafted onto the one trunk.
 Perfect for gardens where there is not enough space for several trees or for those gardeners wanting to try something a little different.
-Here at Suttons we have applied this technique to fruit trees and so can offer Gourmet Fruit Trees with specially chosed different gourmet varieties growing on the one tree.
+Here at Suttons we have applied this technique to fruit trees and so can offer Gourmet Fruit Trees with several specially chosen gourmet varieties growing on the one tree.

 To produce a family tree our nursery grows maiden trees for about 18 months and then selects those with the most suitable branch systems for grafting.
 Alternative varieties are then grafted onto the original tree and after about a year, during which time the grafts take and establish, you are left with a tree which has three or more varieties, all capable of producing fruit.
 So the production of a family tree is a fairly standard grafting process but takes a long time to get to the stage where it can be offered for sale.